ResumeToolsResources

 How to include your education on your resume

 The education section is an important part of your operating room nurse resume.
-It reflects your qualifications and informs potential employers of your educational background.
-Tailor this section to the job you’re applying for, excluding any irrelevant education.
+This section offers the hiring manager insights into your qualifications and expertise.
+It's crucial to tailor your education section to the job you're applying for, omitting any irrelevant education.

 Education